Fundiman/exe-for-linux/README.md

 3. run command ./setup_exe_for_linux.py
 4. it will make some changes to system and you will be able to run exe on linux
 5. This program uses wine under the hood to make sure exe can run
+6. You may need to run the chmod command to make the script run